Today’s economy is driven by innovation, and the proper protection of innovation is vital.

 i.
 Section 55.2 of the Patent Act

-Separate and apart from actions for infringement, a procedure is available for certain pharmaceutical patents that is similar to the Hatch-Waxman proceedings in the United States.
-Under this provision, a generic drug manufacturer who is seeking to come to market by virtue of reliance on an originator’s Notice of Compliance, must address any patent that has been listed with the Minister of Health.
-The initial step is to forward a Notice of Allegation by the second person, at which point the patentee has 45 days within which to commence an application seeking an order prohibiting the Minister of Health from issuing a Notice of Compliance to the generic.
+Separate and apart from actions for infringement, a procedure is available for certain pharmaceutical patents that is similar to Hatch-Waxman Act proceedings in the U.S. Under this provision, a generic drug manufacturer seeking to come to market by reliance on an originator’s Notice of Compliance must address any patent that has been listed with the minister of health.
+The initial step is to forward a Notice of Allegation by the second person, at which point the patentee has 45 days to commence an application seeking an order that prohibits the minister of health from issuing a Notice of Compliance to the generic.

-Mechanisms for enforcing a registered trade-mark provide a greater ambit of protection than those available to an unregistered trade-mark.
-In addition to an action for passing off, the owner of a registered trade-mark may also bring an action for trade-mark infringement or depreciation of goodwill.
+Mechanisms for enforcing a registered trademark provide a greater ambit of protection than those available to an unregistered trademark.
+In addition to an action for passing off, the owner of a registered trademark may also bring an action for trademark infringement or depreciation of goodwill.

-The remedies available against a party who infringes a trade-mark or depreciates the value of its goodwill include injunctive relief, monetary damages or profits, as well as an order for the destruction of the infringing articles.
+The remedies available against a party who infringes a trademark or depreciates the value of its goodwill include injunctive relief, monetary damages or profits, as well as an order for the destruction of the infringing articles.